 Application for compounding the offence shall be made before the same court before which the trial is proceeding.
 Once an offence has been compounded it shall have the same effect, as if, the accused has been acquitted of the charges.

 Non- Compoundable offences are some offences, which cannot be compounded.
 They can only be quashed.
 The reason for this is, because the nature of the offence is so grave and criminal, that the Accused cannot be allowed to go scot-free.
 Here, in these types of cases generally, it is the “state”, i.e. police, who has filed the case, and hence the question of complainant entering into compromise does not arise.

 All those offences, which are not mentioned in the list under section (320) of CrPC, are non-compoundable offences.

-Under a non-compoundable offense, a private party as well as the society, both are affected by such offenses.
+Under a non-compoundable offence, a private party as well as the society, both are affected by such offences.

-In Non-compoundable offense, no compromise is allowed.
-Even the court does not have the authority and power to compound such offense.
-Full trail is held which ends with the acquittal or conviction of the offender, based on the evidence given
+In a Non-compoundable offence, no compromise is allowed.
+Even the court does not have the authority and power to compound such offence.
+The full trail is held which ends with the acquittal or conviction of the offender, based on the evidence given

 (3) Where any offence is compoundable under this section, the abetment of such offence or an attempt to